 Patients who come into our office with long-histories of spine and neck pain also have a long history of opioid use.
-That they have been living on prescription painkillers for so long is one of the patient’s main concerns.
+That they have been living on prescription painkillers for so long is one of the patient’s main concerns and usually the reason for their visit.
 It is also very difficult for them to see any other way to manage their problems.

 Opioid use among long-term neck and back pain sufferers is a significant problem.
 More so for the sufferer.
 What can we do?

 One suggestion comes from a study produced by United healthcare (2) in March 2019: In this study they say, too many opioid prescriptions are given that are not helpful.
 They call for a needed alternative for patients.